Montgomery Worsted Mills: History

 A new packing and sorting wing was built in 1922 and a new factory acquired on South William Street in Newburgh.
 However, these investments could not help the partnership survive the Great Depression, and the mills would be sold to the Steinberger family of New York.
 It has remained in their hands, and in business in some way, ever since.

 In the late 1940s, the former houses that had been home to the workers were torn down as the expense was no longer justified.
 The Steinbergers gradually switched over to power generation, selling what is today 250 kilowatts of hydroelectric power to CH Energy Group.
 They also lease out some of the available space and offer shipping services as well.
 A retail store in the mill is open to the public daily from 9 a.m. to 4 p.m., selling yarns spun for knitting and weaving.

 The Steinbergers reached an agreement to sell the mill to Michael Dorf in 2018.
-If he is able to complete the deal and get approval from the village, he plans to convert the building into a location for his City Winery chain, possibly with some added hotel space.
-It would be the only location where wine would be produced on site, capable of producing 30–40,000 cases a year, using power generated by the river and solar cells to be placed on the roof.
+He converted it into a location for his City Winery chain.
+It is the only location where wine would be produced on site, capable of producing 30–40,000 cases a year, using power generated by the river and solar cells to be placed on the roof.